North Field (Tinian): Reuse

-Dispersal base
+Reactivation

 In late 2023 the U.S. Air Force began work on more extensive vegetation removal and pavement restoration, as part of a program to create dispersal bases for aircraft in the event of a confrontation with China. $78 million was budgeted in the Air Force's 2024 budget request for work at North Field.
 Work will also take place at Tinian International Airport.
 The 823rd RED HORSE Squadron (Rapid Engineer Deployable Heavy Operational Repair Squadron Engineers) from Hurlburt Field arrived at Tinian tasked with clearing eight decades of overgrowth, and left by April.
 The 820th and 555th RED HORSE Squadrons also arrived from Nellis Air Force Base tasked with similar operations.
 The Navy Seabees have also moved in to clear up 20 million square feet of degraded pavement.
 A five-year, $409 million contract has been awarded in 2024 to upgrade the airfield.
-Two of the four runways are scheduled to be completed by 2027.
+Initial operations began on 31 May 2026, and a detachment of 250 personnel was deployed to support Army operations from the airfield during Exercise Valiant Shield 2026.
+Two of the four runways are scheduled for completion by 2027.